microsoft/Project-Yellowstone-Documentation/business-central/sales/sales-powerbi-key-sales-influencers.md

 [!INCLUDE[applies-to-2024w2](includes/applies-to-2024w2.md)]

-The *Key Sales Influencers* report helps you dive into insights and understand the key factors that influence sales figures in your organization.
-By analyzing the data, this report provides a deeper understanding of how different key variables impact sales performance, enabling better decision-making and strategic planning.
+The *Key Sales Influencers* report is designed to provide actionable insights into the factors that drive sales performance within your organization.
+By analyzing key variables, this report offers a deeper understanding of how these factors impact sales figures, enabling more informed decision-making and strategic planning.

-The Key Influencers visual leverages AI to show which factors most significantly impact sales across different sales document types.
-This visual breaks down the most influential segments within your sales data and helps you uncover how different metrics influence a specific dataset.
-The Top Segments tab provides a summary of the segments that have been anlyzed in the Key Influncers visual.
+The Key Influencers visual uses AI to identify the most significant factors affecting sales across various sales document types.
+It highlights the key metrics that influence specific datasets and breaks down the most impactful segments within your sales data.

+Additionally, the Top Segments tab summarizes the segments analyzed in the Key Influencers visual, giving you an overview of the areas that contribute most to your sales outcomes.
+Together, these tools provide a comprehensive view of sales drivers and help uncover opportunities for optimization.

 ## How to use the report
 The *Key Sales Influencers* report is designed for business leaders and sales teams to identify the primary drivers of sales performance and uncover actionable insights.

 As the CEO of a furniture company, this report can help you identify which furniture categories are driving the highest sales.
 For example, you might discover that ergonomic chairs are a major revenue contributor, with sales figures typically three times higher than other types of chairs.
 This insight can guide your investment decisions and provide valuable data to share with stakeholders.

+As a sales manager, thix report can help you identify customer demographics driving sales trends.
+For instance, the Key Influencers visual might reveal that a significant number of office desk orders are placed by customers located in the western states, with a higher likelihood of ordering quantities of 5 or more, twice as often as customers in other regions.

+Using this insight, you can develop targeted strategies such as bulk pricing discounts for office desks in the western states, encouraging larger purchases and strengthening customer loyalty.
+This allows you to optimize your pricing strategy while catering to regional buying behaviors.

 ## Key Performance Indicators (KPIs)